It Shoulda Been You: Synopsis

-The bridal party gets their hair and makeup done, and tensions between the conservative Christian Georgette and open Jewish Judy are running high.
+The bridal party gets their hair and makeup done, and tensions between Georgette and Judy are running high.
 Rebecca and Jenny beg Judy to be polite.
 After Georgette, assuming a cheerful tone, takes a few back-handed jabs at her, Judy emulates her demeanor to hurl shots back at her, including pointing out Georgette's latest face lift ("Nice").

 Marty arrives and throws everything into disarray when he announces the plans for the pre-nuptial agreement.
 Rebecca is shocked and runs off.
 Everyone goes to find her.
 Jenny starts panicking that the wedding will be over before it has begun.
 She is reassured by Albert, the wedding planner, that all will be well.
 He shares stories of all the weddings he's been involved in, pointing out that nothing has ever shocked him or prevented the ceremony from taking place, including that a wedding day pre-nuptial agreement is not legally binding ("Albert's Turn").

 Brian tries to confide in Georgette and tells her that he owes everything he has achieved in life to her.
 As he leaves, Georgette laments losing her son to another woman and wishes he had turned out gay, or at least waited until after she died to find someone ("Where Did I Go Wrong?").
 Everyone is still searching for Rebecca; they think she has left, but Albert appears with Rebecca dressed, made up, and ready to walk down the aisle.
 Judy and Murray admire her, and Judy tells Jenny to go get dressed.
 As she goes into the bathroom, Judy compliments Rebecca on how stunning she looks before saying she wishes Jenny had found someone.
 Judy suggests that it would be easier for Jenny to find someone if she lost weight.
 Rebecca retorts that this isn't fair, as Jenny has had a wonderful life and has done great things.
 Jenny hears this conversation as she exits the bathroom and is embarrassed.
 Everyone else leaves, and Jenny finishes dressing.
 As she does this, she expresses her frustration that even though she views herself as a truly beautiful and valuable person, she struggles to find people that view her as more than 'sort of pretty,' 'kind of sexy,' or just 'nice' ("Beautiful").

 Outside the cathedral, Marty shows up one more time to try to convince Rebecca to call off the wedding.
 Rebecca considers it, but Jenny steps in and tells him to let Rebecca go and be happy.
 Marty reluctantly agrees, and the wedding goes ahead.